finbourne/lusid-sdk-java-preview/sdk/docs/TransactionPortfoliosApi.md

     TransactionPortfoliosApi apiInstance = new TransactionPortfoliosApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the transaction portfolio.
     String code = "code_example"; // String | The code of the transaction portfolio.
 Together with the scope this uniquely identifies              the transaction portfolio.
-    TransactionQueryParameters transactionQueryParameters = {"startDate":"2018-03-05T00:00:00.0000000+00:00","endDate":"2018-03-19T00:00:00.0000000+00:00","queryMode":"TradeDate","showCancelledTransactions":false}; // TransactionQueryParameters | The query queryParameters which control how the output transactions are built.
+    TransactionQueryParameters transactionQueryParameters = new TransactionQueryParameters(); // TransactionQueryParameters | The query queryParameters which control how the output transactions are built.
-    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to build the transactions.
+    OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to build the transactions.
 Defaults to return the latest              version of each transaction if not specified.
     String filter = "filter_example"; // String | Expression to filter the result set.
 For example, to return only transactions with a transaction type of 'Buy', specify \"type eq 'Buy'\".
 For more information about filtering LUSID results, see https://support.lusid.com/knowledgebase/article/KA-01914.
     List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the \"Instrument\" or \"Transaction\" domain to decorate onto              the transactions.
 These take the format {domain}/{scope}/{code} e.g. \"Instrument/system/Name\" or              \"Transaction/strategy/quantsignal\".
     try {